If you think a textile museum sounds a bit dry — think again. The Textile Museum (Museo del Tessuto) in Prato is anything but dusty.

 There’s something intimate about this museum.
 You’re not just looking at fashion — you’re seeing how it was made, worn, mended, and loved.

-- The museum is closed on Mondays, so check opening times on the Museo del Tessuto website before you go.
+- Closed on Mondays and hours can shift, so it’s worth checking the Museo del Tessuto website before you visit.

 - There’s a small gift shop with handmade items and books, but no postcards (tragic, I know).